 Were it not a gum-print, this famouns Steichen self-portrait might be mistaken for that of an emotionally intense Romantic artist, with his head, hands, and palette brightly highlighted, and his face partially sunk in shade.
-(Marien).
-Posing with his painter’s pallet, Stechen further blurs the line between painting and photography suggesting that photography too is a fine art.
+Posing with his painter’s pallet, Steichen further blurs the line between painting and photography suggesting that photography too is a fine art.

 Doty, Robert M. Photo-secession: Photography As a Fine Art.
 N.Y: Eastman, 1960. p.
 23.

 Marien, Mary W. Photography: A Cultural History.
 Englewood Cliffs, NJ: SunSoft Press, 2002. fig. 4.22.

 Pollack, P. The Picture History of Photography: From the Earliest Beginnings to the Present Day.
 New York: Harry N. Abrams, Inc, 1998. p.
 274